Olney Theatre Center

-The Mainstage seats 429 patrons, with a small theatre lab added in 1999.
+The Roberts Mainstage seats 429 patrons, with a small theatre lab added in 1999.

-As of May 2016, Olney Theatre Center has won 18 Helen Hayes Awards since the award's founding in 1985, and received 146 nominations.
-It one of only two theaters in the country to operate under an Actors' Equity Association Council of Stock Theaters (COST) contract.
+As of November 2023, Olney Theatre Center has won 28 Helen Hayes Awards since the award's founding in 1985 and received 208 nominations.
+It is one of only two theaters in the country to operate under an Actors' Equity Association Council of Stock Theaters (COST) contract.